nvdaes/controlUsageAssistant/README.md

 * Select output modes for automatic messages: This list of checkboxes allows to select speech and braille.
 * Pitch change for automatic messages: This spin box allows to set the pitch change when NVDA reads automatic messages (from -30 to +30).

-## Note

-Be aware: automatic messages shouldn't be spoken in documents that support browse mode, but sometimes this cannot be avoided due to focus changes.
-To prevent this, you can disable these messages for specific applications using NVDA's configuration profiles.

 ## Version 2022.03.27